-Now, this is where CBD comes into the picture and quickly takes centerstage, because by stimulating the cannabinoid receptors in the endocannabinoid system, CBD can in fact wake up your system and start working towards restoring your overall balance and well-being.
+Now, this is where CBD comes into the picture and quickly takes center stage, because by stimulating the cannabinoid receptors in the endocannabinoid system, CBD can, in fact, potentially wake up your system and start working towards restoring your overall balance and well-being.

 CBD has the potential to help a long line of conditions such as: